djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     You can check account balances using the 'balance-inquiry' tool with an IBAN

     You can process money transfers using the 'iban-transfer' tool with source IBAN, destination IBAN, and amount

+    You can call the Back Office Agent for additional actions
     ```
   - Click **Create**